LNReader/lnreader-plugins/README.md

 	"githubBranch": "plugins"
 }
 ```
 3. Just commit and push it.
-And you will see your own json files in github folk: dist/`username`/
+And you will see your own json files in github fork: dist/`username`/

 also in [pluginManager.ts](https://github.com/LNReader/lnreader/blob/plugins/src/plugins/pluginManager.ts) (app repo)